Atlanta 18-Wheeler Wrecks Lawyer

 - Vehicle Design and Load.
 Large trucks, especially 18-wheelers, must be designed properly for their intended use.
 Furthermore, the trucks must be loaded properly to avoid load shifting or other issues that can cause reduced driver control.

 - Driver Related Issues.
-As discussed above, driver fatigue can impact roadway safety, but there are other serious driver related issues that can increase dangers.
-For example, drug use and abuse is far too common among truck drivers.
-Drugs can either act as a stimulant or depressant, but in either instance the result is an elevated risk to other drivers.
+As discussed above, driver fatigue can impact roadway safety, but there are other serious driver-related issues that can increase dangers.
+For example, drug use and abuse are far too common among truck drivers.
+Drugs can either act as a stimulant or depressant, but in either instance, the result is an elevated risk to other drivers.

 Discovering the actual cause of an accident can be difficult.
 If necessary, we will work with a team of trucking and accident professionals to help determine the cause of your accident.
 Knowing what caused the accident can help us better understand who is ultimately responsible for your injuries.
 Contact Atlanta 18-wheeler wreck lawyer James Ponton today to discuss your claim.

 Contacting an Atlanta 18-Wheeler Wreck Attorney at Ponton Law

 Ponton Law provides personal injury legal services to the injured and we look forward to working with you to get you and your family the compensation you deserve for your injuries.
 Please contact us online or call Ponton Law today at 404-418-8507.